Renji-XD/ttu-whispersync/README.md

 ### What are the differences between desktop/mobile Chrome and/or other browsers

 -   The Filesystem API is only supported on desktop chromium browsers (some browsers like brave may need to have extra options enabled for it).
 On other devices/browsers you need to select your files every time you open or refresh the tab.
 Subtitles have a local storage option, audio files are never stored locally
+-   "Enable subtitle copy" will only work in chromium browsers as other browsers block clipboard actions without user interaction

 ### The menu icon in the bottom left corner is not visible or duplicated